werkraum-media/abtest/README.md

 # abtest TYPO3 Extension

-ABANDONED.

-We no longer use the extension ourself.
-Feel free to maintain a fork.

 Extension for A/B-Tests

 This extension supports TYPO3 administrators in performing A/B tests.
 This is useful when a site owner want to measure whether a new version improves or reduces user interaction compared to the current version.